 That seems low for someone whose breakout first feature came out in 1992.
-Technically, there are nine Tarantino-directed feature films (plus one segment in Four Rooms and one guest-director credit for Sin City), and for the purposes of this project, we're only considering those nine.
-Let all future mythologizing accept our definitive list:
+Technically, Tarantino has directed nine theatrically released feature films, but, like him, we're counting the two parts of Kill Bill as a single movie.
+Let all future mythologizing accept our definitive ranking.

-Despite cleaning up at the box office and winning its bomb-throwing writer yet another Best Original Screenplay Oscar, this meandering pastiche of spaghetti Western tropes, broad satirical gags, and old-fashioned Homer-aping epic storytelling comes perilously close to being Tarantino's first total misfire.
+Despite cleaning up at the box office and winning its bomb-throwing writer yet another Academy Award for Best Original Screenplay, this meandering pastiche of spaghetti Western tropes, broad satirical gags, and old-fashioned Homer-aping epic storytelling comes perilously close to being Tarantino's first total misfire.
 Intermittently brilliant and anchored by complex, multi-layered performances from Jamie Foxx and Samuel L. Jackson, the movie struggles to make sense of its own jarring tonal inconsistencies and far-reaching thematic provocations.
 Unlike Django’s own journey, the movie itself is a long road that leads nowhere.
-Where you can watch it: Rent on Amazon, iTunes, Google Play, YouTube

 2. Jackie Brown (1997)